 By definition, a condiment is a spice, sauce, or preparation that you add to food to enhance flavor.
 Then there are some that not only liven up your meals, but also contain gout-fighting properties.

-The five gout-fighting condiments that help control uric acid levels are: ginger, turmeric, chicory, apple cider vinegar and celery seeds.
+There are five gout-fighting condiments that help control uric acid levels are: ginger, turmeric, chicory, apple cider vinegar and celery seeds.

 Here, you’ll find exactly why the natural properties in these condiments can prevent gout from developing.
 Plus, I’ll add some insight on how you can incorporate them to your meals or diet.